oneminch/Notes/HTML.md

 ```

 - Different resolution icons can be provided to be used under different contexts, like, for instance, if a website is added to an iPad's home screen as a bookmark.

+> [!important]
-- CSP applies to the favicon and the header's `img-src` directive can prevent access to the icon if expected value is not set.
+> CSP applies to the favicon and the header's `img-src` directive can prevent access to the icon if expected value is not set.

 - [[CSS]] & [[JavaScript]] are commonly applied to a page using `<link>` and `<script>` respectively.